Harkirattt/Sierpinski-Carpet/README.md

 # Sierpinski-Carpet
-2D Visualization of the Chaos Game / Sierpiński Triangle.
+2D Visualization of the Sierpiński Carpet.

 Screenshots: